ALaughingHorse/ContextSearching/README.md

 # Usage

-As an example to illustate the usage, we choose the term "break" and the Amazon review corpus for Nintendo Switch where people used the term "break".
+As an example to illustrate the usage, we choose the term "break" and the Amazon review corpus for Nintendo Switch where people used the term "break".

-From a simple bag-of-words analysis, we know that whenever people mention "break", the product is likely to receive a low star-rating.
+From a simple bag-of-words analysis, we know that whenever people mention "break", the product is likely to receive a low star rating.
 But we do not know what breaks or any other context around "break."

 ### Preparation